 22.214.171.124 – Prescription drugs to treat medical conditions

 1.3.2 – Use of illegal substances at Maker Cube will not be tolerated and will result in the immediate termination of membership.

-1.3.4 – Smoking is not permitted inside the facility or within 6 metres of any entrance.
-Smoking cigarettes is only permitted in the back parking lot of Maker Cube in the designated smoking area.
+1.3.5 – Smoking is not permitted inside the facility or within 6 meters of any entrance.
+Smoking cigarettes is only permitted in the designated area by the front gate next to the tree.

 A complaint made by any person against any other person under this Code on the premises for misconduct must be made using the following procedure:

 1.4.1 – A complaint must be addressed in writing to staff and shall contain:

 184.108.40.206 – relevant supporting documents, evidence and details (e.g. time and date(s) of the offence);

 220.127.116.11 – any other individual(s) with knowledge; and

 1.4.2 – Whenever possible and appropriate, reasonable and informal measures shall be used to resolve issues of individual behaviour.